Activities and Amenities

 The junction of Taylor Fork Road and Wapiti Creek offers several trailheads leading into the Cabin Creek Recreation and Wildlife Management Area.
 Mountain bikers will find several route options in the Wapiti Loops in Taylor Fork, including a 14-mile route that begins at the cabin.

 The cabin has cots to sleep up to four people.
 A wood stove is available for heat.
-Basic cookware, dishes, an axe, shovel, broom, mop and table with chairs are also provided.
+An old fashioned wood cookstove is available and basic cookware, dishes, an axe, shovel, broom, mop and table with chairs are also provided.

 Activities and Amenities